bark-simulator/bark-simulator.github.io/src/data/tutorials/index.md

 title: "Getting Started"
 subtitle: "Las Vegas, 25th of October, 10am to 1pm"
 ---
-Before you start using BARK, you'll need to familiarize yourself with and install some core technologies. <br /><br />
 <b>Prerequisites</b> before you start developing:

 * [Bazel.build](https://bazel.build/): Build tool used in BARK: